r-near/near-pytest/README.md

 - `call_as(account, method_name, args=None, amount=0, gas=None)`: Call as another account
 - `view(method_name, args=None)`: Call a view method

+### ContractResponse

+A wrapper for contract call responses that provides a familiar interface for handling response data.

+#### Properties

+- `text`: Get the raw text response as a string
+- `transaction_result`: Access the underlying transaction result (if available)

+#### Methods

+- `json()`: Parse the response as JSON and return the resulting Python object

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Environment Variables

 You can customize the behavior of near-pytest using these environment variables:

 - `NEAR_PYTEST_LOG_LEVEL`: Set logging level (DEBUG, INFO, WARNING, ERROR)
 - `NEAR_SANDBOX_HOME`: Specify a custom home directory for the sandbox

+## Architecture

+near-pytest consists of several core components:

+- **SandboxManager**: Handles the NEAR sandbox process lifecycle
+- **NearClient**: Manages communication with the NEAR RPC interface
+- **Account/Contract**: Simplified models for interacting with the blockchain
+- **ContractResponse**: Wraps contract call responses with a user-friendly API
+- **NearTestCase**: Base class that ties everything together for testing

 ## Troubleshooting